back to the MAIN INDEX

 V. Rione Ponte

 VI.
-Rione Parione with VII.
+Rione Parione plus VII.
 Rione Regola

 VIII.
 Rione Sant'Eustachio

 IX.
-Rione Pigna with XI.
+Rione Pigna plus XI.
 Rione Sant'Angelo

-X. Rione Campitelli with XII.
+X. Rione Campitelli plus XII.
 Rione Ripa

 XIII.
 Rione Trastevere